Reviews You Can Rely On

 Why Trust GearLab

 Running biomechanics expert and consultant, Carrie Vickers also contributed to our test plan and advice on how to choose running shoes.
-Carrie is an accomplished runner, having placed in numerous US National, Olympic, and World running events.
-For a time, she held the record in the 2000-meter steeplechase and is one of the primary architects of our jogging stroller review.
-In the lab, manufacturing engineer Sentry Kelly leads the charge to cut open, scrutinize, and measure every pair we test to offer comparable, standardized results.
+Carrie is an accomplished runner, placing in US National, Olympic, and World events.
+She once held the record in the 2000-meter steeplechase.

 Analysis and Test Results